The Girls of Llanbadarn: Summary

-Dafydd curses the women of his parish, and complains that he has never had any luck with any of them.
-He wonders what is lacking in him or in them that none of them will agree to meet him in the woods.
-Comparing himself to Garwy he says that he has always been in love with some girl or other but never won her, and confesses that every Sunday he can be found in church, with his head turned over his shoulder and away from the body of Christ, gazing at some girl.
-Dafydd represents such a woman as exchanging with her friend gibes about his appearance and character.
-The poet concludes that he must give all this up and go off alone to be a hermit, since, though his ogling habits have literally turned his head, he still has no girl.
+Dafydd curses the women of his parish, lamenting his lack of success with them.
+He ponders what flaw exists in him or them that none will meet him in the woods.
+Comparing himself to Garwÿ, he admits to always being in love with some girl but never winning her heart.
+He confesses that every Sunday, he sits in church, turning his head away from the congregation to stare at some girl.
+Dafydd imagines such a woman gossiping about his appearance and character with her friends.
+The poet ultimately concludes that he must abandon these pursuits and live as a hermit, since despite his persistent ogling, he remains without a girl.

 Commentary

 Dafydd often refers to Llanbadarn in his poems, reflecting the fact that he was born at Brogynin, in the parish of Llanbadarn Fawr, and lived there for many years.
-He shows his knowledge of Welsh legend with his reference to Garwy Hir, who was renowned as a lover, and whose daughter was herself loved by King Arthur.
+He shows his knowledge of Welsh legend with his reference to Garwy Hir, who was renowned as a lover, and whose daughter, Indeg, was herself loved by King Arthur.
 The line in which the poet is said to be "Pale and with his sister's hair" are consistent with a third-hand description of Dafydd given in a 16th-century document: "tall and slender, with long curly yellow hair, full of silver clasps and rings".
 It has been suggested that the first of Dafydd's two disparagers is the woman whom in many other poems he calls Morfudd, the object of his often rejected devotion.